Plant Community Fire Ecology

 B.A., Environmental Science, 2005, Willamette University

-Research Interests: My research interests include fire ecology, prescribed fire, biogeography, dendrochronology, fire history, fire science, and plant community ecology.
+Research Interests: My research interests include plant community ecology, dendrochronology, fire ecology, prescribed fire, and biogeography.
+I have conducted research in a variety of pine-dominated ecosystems including in the Southeastern Coastal Plain, the Southwest, and the Rocky Mountains.
 I recently collaborated with Research Associate Jean Huffman and Fire Ecology Program Director Kevin Robertson to establish the Southeastern Coastal Plain Tree-Ring Laboratory.
 See our tree-ring laboratory website.

 Robertson, K.M., Rother, M.T., and Reid, A.M.
 (In review).
 Soil disturbance by disking affects plant species composition in a native longleaf pine-grassland community.